Mulegns. Foto/Photo: TES

 The building consists of six floors, which become lighter with height and have different atmospheres.
 In winter, a translucent membrane protects the tower from wind and snow.

 Graubünden has an old storytelling culture.
-To pass the long winter nights, fairy tales, legends, and stories were told in the villages.
+To pass the long winter nights, villagers would tell fairy tales, legends, and stories.
 The farm salon became a place for storytelling, fables, poetry, and music.

 The stories were not written down but passed on orally, changed and embellished.
-The White Tower continues this storytelling tradition and is a (music) theatre.
-The round dome hall is the venue for (musical) performances, theatre ballet and other shows.
-The tower will be completed in 2024.
+The White Tower continues this storytelling tradition and is a music theatre.
+The round dome hall is the venue for (musical) performances, theatre, ballet and other shows.
+The tower is expected to be completed in 2024.

 (Source and more information: Fundaziun Origin, Riom)